 You assuming that the client requirements were discussed in entirety and not further questioning him or jotting down the requirements on pen and paper is what went wrong.

 The first step of a website development process should always start with requirement gathering.
-The purpose, the goals, features, the user flow, and the functionality - discussing all these are of utmost importance.
+The purpose of the web application, the goals, the application’s target audience - discussing all these with the client to understand the requirements are of utmost importance.
+Let’s understand these one by one:

 Read more: How to estimate software development time?